sysco-middleware/sysco-middleware.github.io/_posts/2016-04-18-AutomatedProvisioning.md

 ![](/images/2016-04-18-AutomatedProvisioning/2016-04-18-puppet.png)

-Specific properties and configuration details can usually be stored in "properties" files (hiera for example in puppet's case), in order to maximize the potential for reuse and to eliminate hardcoding from our scripts.
+Specific properties and configuration details can usually be stored in "properties" files (using hiera for example), in order to maximize the potential for reuse and to eliminate hardcoding from our scripts.

 ![](/images/2016-04-18-AutomatedProvisioning/2016-04-18-hiera.png)